MathieuNls/bug-taxonomy/03_preliminaries.md

 \subsection{Project Tracking Systems\label{sec:issue-tracking}}

-Project tracking systems allow end users to create bug reports (BRs) to report unexpected system behavior, manager can create tasks to drive the evolution forward and crash report (CRs) can be automatically created.
+Project tracking systems allow end users to create bug reports (BRs) to report unexpected system behavior, managers can create tasks to drive the evolution forward and crash report (CRs) can be automatically created.
 These systems are also used by development teams to keep track of the modification induced by bug and to crash reports, and keep track of the fixes.

 \begin{figure}[h!]